entaroadun/hnpickup_prod/README.md

 ## Technology stack ##

 Application is build on top of Google App Engine using PHP, JS, HTML, and little bit of R. Data is stored using Google version of NoSQL called *datastore*.
+We use Google Analytics to track app usage.